bencsbalazs/2021-06-28-minesweeper/NOTES.md

 - Add the steps list
   - It should be a list of coordinates and actions
   - The returning massage should be changed to variable
+- Split the large functions to decrease compleity

 > Pomodoro 3